-Services that are covered for you What you must pay when you get these services Blood - including storage and administration (this means processing and handling of blood).
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Blood - including storage and administration (this means processing and handling of blood).
 Coverage begins with the first pint of blood that you need.
-In addition, for the administration of blood infusion, you will pay the cost-sharing as described under the following sections of this chart, depending on where you received infusion services: Physician/practitioner services, including doctor's office visits Outpatient surgery and other medical services provided at hospital outpatient facilities and \$0 copayment or 20% coinsurance for Medicare- covered blood services.
-You pay these amounts until you reach the out-of-pocket maximum. ambulatory surgical centers \$0 copayment or 20% diagnostic services coinsurance for Medicare- covered non-radiological diagnostic services.
-Examples include, but are not limited to EKG's, pulmonary function tests, home or lab- based sleep studies, and treadmill stress tests.
-You pay these amounts until you reach the out-of-pocket maximum.
+In addition, for the administration of blood infusion, you will pay the cost-sharing as described under the following sections of this chart, depending on where you received infusion services: Physician/practitioner services, including doctor's office visits Outpatient surgery and other medical services provided at hospital outpatient facilities and ambulatory surgical centers \$0 copayment or 20% coinsurance for Medicare-covered blood services. ^{††} You pay these amounts until you reach the out- of-pocket maximum.
+Not covered out-of- network.
+Other outpatient diagnostic tests - non-radiological diagnostic services \$0 copayment or 20% coinsurance for Medicare-covered non- radiological diagnostic services. ^{††} Examples include, but are not limited to EKG's, pulmonary function tests, home or lab-based sleep studies, and treadmill stress tests.
+You pay these amounts until you reach the out- of-pocket maximum.
+Not covered out-of- network.

-Services that are covered for you What you must pay when you get these services Other outpatient diagnostic tests - radiological diagnostic services, not including x-rays. \$0 copayment for each diagnostic mammogram. \$0 copayment for each vascular screening by a doctor in your home or a nursing home in which you reside. \$0 copayment or 20% coinsurance for other Medicare- covered radiological diagnostic services, not including X-rays, performed in a physician's office or at a free-standing facility (such as a radiology center or medical clinic).
-You pay these amounts until you reach the out-of-pocket maximum.
-The diagnostic radiology services require specialized equipment beyond standard X- ray equipment and must be performed by specially trained or certified personnel.
-Examples include, but are not limited to, specialized scans, CT, SPECT, PET, MRI, MRA, nuclear studies, ultrasounds, diagnostic mammograms and interventional radiological procedures (myelogram, cystogram, angiogram, and barium studies).
+Services that are covered for you What you must pay when you get these services In-Network What you must pay when you get these services Out-of-Network Other outpatient diagnostic tests - radiological diagnostic services, not including x-rays. \$0 copayment for each diagnostic mammogram.^{1†} \$0 copayment for each vascular screening by a doctor in your home or a nursing home in which you reside.^{1†} \$0 copayment or 20% coinsurance for other Medicare-covered radiological diagnostic services, not including X-rays, performed in a physician's office or at a free-standing facility (such as a radiology center or medical clinic).^{1†} You pay these amounts until you reach the outof-pocket maximum.
+The diagnostic radiology services require specialized equipment beyond standard X-ray equipment and must be performed by specially trained or certified personnel.
+Examples include, but are not limited to, specialized scans, CT, SPECT, PET, Not covered out-of- network.
+MRI, MRA, nuclear studies, ultrasounds,